By Erin Sirianni | January 16th, 2026

 Shopping highlights include the charming Island Books, Terra Bella, Hip Zephyr, and many others.
 Clarke & Clarke Art + Artifacts Gallery sells antiques and vintage items from around the world.

 Mercer Island Florist has served as the island flower shop for over 50 years, and Metropolitan Market also has a great floral department.
-If you have a sweet tooth, be sure to stop for a treat at Oh Chocolate! and Island Treats.

 Health & Fitness